-- Let another member of Staff know that they are alone with a child; - Keep the door open to the room that they are in or ensure they are in a room with an uncovered glass panel in the door and/or windows to the outside and/or a viewing hole that looks into the room; - If this is a regular occurrence (such as regular individual music lessons), the child's parent/carer should be informed of the situation; - Should anything happen during the session that makes the Staff member uncomfortable, this should be reported to the DSL immediately or via a self-referral 'low-level' on MyConcern; - Children should only be given lifts in cars with the express permission of either the pupils' parent(s), DSL, or the Head.
+- Let another member of Staff know that they are alone with a child; - Keep the door open to the room that they are in or ensure they are in a room with an uncovered glass panel in the door and/or windows to the outside and/or a viewing hole that looks into the room; - If this is a regular occurrence (such as regular individual music lessons), the child's parent/carer should be informed of the situation; - Should anything happen during the session that makes the Staff member uncomfortable, this should be reported to the DSL immediately or via a self-referral 'low-level' on My Concern; - Children should only be given lifts in cars with the express permission of either the pupils' parent(s), DSL, or the Head.

-With regard to allegations made against Staff.
+Regarding allegations made against Staff.

-- The procedures outlined in this section are applicable to members of Staff regardless of where the alleged abuse took place; - Allegations against a teacher who is no longer teaching will be referred to the police by the DSL; - If an allegation is made against a member of Staff (including supply or agency Staff or contracted Staff and volunteers) the person receiving the allegation must immediately inform the Head; - If it is not possible to report to the Head, then a report should be made immediately to DSL or DDSLs who in turn will inform the Head;
+• The procedures outlined in this section are applicable to members of Staff regardless of where the alleged abuse took place;

-- Any allegations relating to the Head must be reported to the Safeguarding Governor or direct to the Local Authority Designated Officer ('LADO'); - Neither the Head nor the DSL will investigate the allegation itself, or take written or detailed statements, but will immediately contact the LADO to assist in the assessment of the allegation.
-The LADO will be contacted as soon as possible and within one working day at the latest; - For pupils in the Early Years Foundation Stage, the School will also inform Ofsted as soon as practicable and no later than 14 days of any allegations of serious harm or abuse by any person working or looking after children on School property (whether that allegations relates to harm or abuse committed on School property or elsewhere) or any other abuse which is alleged to have taken place on School property and the action taken in respect of allegations. - The Head, with advice from the LADO, will consider whether the member of Staff has: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved toward a child or children in a way that indicates they would pose a risk of harm if they work regularly or closely with children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Allegations against a teacher who is no longer teaching will be referred to the police by the DSL; - If an allegation is made against a member of Staff (including supply or agency Staff or contracted Staff and volunteers) the person receiving the allegation must immediately inform the Head; - If it is not possible to report to the Head, then a report should be made immediately to DSL or DDSLs who in turn will inform the Head; - Any allegations relating to the Head must be reported to the Safeguarding Governor or direct to the Local Authority Designated Officer ('LADO'); - Neither the Head nor the DSL will investigate the allegation itself, or take written or detailed statements, but will immediately contact the LADO to assist in the assessment of the allegation.
+The LADO will be contacted as soon as possible and within one working day at the latest; - The Head, with advice from the LADO, will consider whether the member of Staff has: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved toward a child or children in a way that indicates he or she would pose a risk of harm if they work regularly or closely with children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.